 RBGLY Investors Have Opportunity To Lead Reckitt Benckiser Group PLC Securities Fraud Lawsuit

-NEW YORK, June 7, 2025 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of American Depositary Shares ("ADSs") of Reckitt Benckiser Group PLC (OTC: RBGLY) between January 13, 2021 through July 28, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than August 4, 2025.
+NEW YORK, June 13, 2025 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of American Depositary Shares ("ADSs") of Reckitt Benckiser Group PLC (OTC: RBGLY) between January 13, 2021 through July 28, 2024, both dates inclusive (the "Class Period"), of the important August 4, 2025 lead plaintiff deadline.

 So What: If you purchased Reckitt ADSs you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.